jlyonsmith/HowTo/CheatSheets/Apple Certificates and Signing Tools.md

 | DMG_FILE | `Cool.dmg`                       |

 1. Build the app with `flutter build macos`.
-2. Sign the file with `codesign --options=runtime --force --verbose --sign "Developer ID Application: Mozayik, LLC (3Y86SR3KTD)" $APP_FILE`.
+2. Sign the app with `codesign --options=runtime --force --verbose --sign "Developer ID Application: Mozayik, LLC (3Y86SR3KTD)" $APP_FILE`.
 This preserves the harden runtime information, forces a re-sign, verbose output and uses the distribution certificate.
 3. Create a zip file for signing with `ditto -c -k --sequesterRsrc --keepParent $APP_FILE $ZIP_FILE`.
 The `ditto` tool preserves Apple specific HFS meta-data and resource-forks, as well as appending the parent directory.
 4. Then notarize the ZIP file with `xcrun notarytool submit $ZIP_FILE -p $PROFILE --wait`  Once the notarization is done you will get the message `accepted` on the console.
 5. Then staple the notarization to the app with `xcrun stapler staple "scratch/Odin.app"`